ZuriJabari/L-O-Africa-Institute/DEPLOYMENT_SETUP.md

 # 🚀 Automated Deployment Setup for LéO Africa Institute

-This guide will help you set up automatic deployment from Prismic content updates to your cPanel hosting.
+This guide will help you set up automatic deployment from Prismic content updates to GitHub Pages and cPanel hosting.

 ## 📋 Overview

 When you update content in Prismic, it will automatically:
 1. Trigger a webhook to GitHub
 2. Build your Gatsby site via GitHub Actions
-3. Deploy the built site to your cPanel hosting via FTP
+3. Deploy the built site to **GitHub Pages** (primary hosting)
+4. Optionally sync to cPanel hosting via FTP (backup/legacy)

+## 🌐 Custom Domain Configuration

+Your site is configured to use the custom domain `leoafricainstitute.org` via GitHub Pages.

+**📖 See [DNS_CONFIGURATION_GUIDE.md](./DNS_CONFIGURATION_GUIDE.md) for detailed instructions on configuring your DNS A records at whois.com.**

 ## 🛠️ Setup Instructions